egor-demidov/libgran/Writerside/topics/Overview.md

 ## libgran architecture

 Each libgran simulation is initialized and driven by a program that specializes and creates instances of libgran's templates.
-In particular, libgran has to initialize three components:
+In particular, the driver program has to initialize three components:

 - Force model containers - [binary](Binary-force-container.md) and [unary](Unary-force-container.md)